Preconditioned Recycling Krylov subspace methods for self-adjoint problems: MINRES

 In step~\ref{alg:pick} of algorithm~\ref{alg:seq} up to $m$ Ritz vectors can be chosen for deflation in the next linear system.
 It is unclear which choice leads to optimal convergence.
 The convergence of MINRES is determined by the spectrum of the operator and the initial residual in an intricate way.
 In most applications one can only use rough convergence bounds of the type~\eqref{eq:minresconv} which form the basis for certain heuristics.
 Popular choices include Ritz vectors corresponding to smallest- or largest-magnitude Ritz values or smallest Ritz residual norms.
 No general recipe can be expected.

 \paragraph{Notes on the implementation}

 We now comment on the implementational side of the determination and utilization of Ritz pairs while solving a sequence of linear systems (cf.\ algorithm~\ref{alg:seq}).
 The solution of a single linear system with the deflated and preconditioned MINRES method was discussed in section~\ref{sec:minres:defl}.
 Although the MINRES method is based on short recurrences due to the underlying Lanczos algorithm -- and thus only needs storage for a few vectors -- we still have to store the full Lanczos basis $\vtV_{n+1}$ for the determination of Ritz vectors and the Lanczos matrix $\underline{\ofT}_n\in\R^{n+1,n}$.
 The storage requirements of the tridiagonal Lanczos matrix are negligible while storing all Lanczos vectors may be costly.
-As customary for GMRES, this difficulty can be overcome by restarting the MINRES method after a fixed number of iterations, such as done by Wang, de Sturler, and Paulino~\cite{WanSP07}.
+As customary for GMRES, this difficulty can be overcome by restarting the MINRES method after a fixed number of iterations.
 This could be added trivially to algorithm~\ref{alg:seq} as well by iterating lines~\ref{alg:seq:orth} to \ref{alg:pick} with a fixed maximum number of MINRES iterations for the same linear system and the last iterate as initial guess.
-In this case, the number $n$ is interpreted not as the total number of MINRES iterations but as the number of MINRES iterations in a restart cycle.
-For the sake of clarity, this has been omitted here.
-Moreover, in the experiments in this manuscript, restarting is not necessary since the preconditioner limits the number of iterations sufficiently (cf.\ section~\ref{sec:nls:exp}).
-Deflation can then be used to further improve convergence by directly addressing parts of the preconditioned operator's spectrum.
-An annotated version of the algorithm can be found in algorithm~\ref{alg:seq}.
-Note that the inner product matrix $\ofB$ is computed implicitly row-wise in each iteration of MINRES by the application of $\oiP^*$ to the last Lanczos vector $\vv_n$ because this involves the computation of $\ip{\oiA\vtU}{\vv_n}=\ofB^\htp\ve_n$.
+In this case, the number $n$ is interpreted not as the total number of MINRES iterations but as the number of MINRES iterations in a restart phase.
+As an alternative to restarting, Wang et al.~\cite{WanSP07} suggest to compute the Ritz vectors in cycles of fixed length $s$.
+At the end of each cycle, new Ritz vectors are computed from the previous Ritz vectors and the $s$ Lanczos vectors from the current cycle.
+All but the last two Lanczos vectors are then dropped since they are not required for continuing the MINRES iteration.
+Therefore, the method in~\cite{WanSP07} is able to maintain global optimality of the approximate solution with respect to the entire Krylov subspace (in exact arithmetic), which may lead to faster convergence compared to restarted methods.
+Note that a revised RMINRES implementation with performance optimizations has been published in~\cite{MelSPS10}.
+Both restarting and cycling thus provide a way to limit the memory requirements.
+However, the quality of computed Ritz vectors and thus the performance as recycling vectors typically deteriorates.